 The Audit Committee presently consists of Messrs.
 Gibbons (Chair), MacGinnitie, and Zore.
+Following the In a Audit Committee presently consists of Messrs.
+Gibbons (Chair), MacGinnitie, and Zore.
 Following the Annual Meeting and the concurrent meetings of the Board and its committees in May, Mr. Zore will rotate to the Investment and Risk Management Committee, and Mr. Bushnell will rotate to the Audit Committee.
-The Board has determined that each member of the Audit Committee meets the independence standards of the Commission and the NYSE, respectively.
-The Board has also determined that each member of the Audit Committee and Mr. Bushnell is financially literate and has accounting or related financial management expertise as required by NYSE rules and satisfies the criteria of an "audit committee financial expert" under the Commission's rules.
+The Board has determined that each member of the Audit Committee meets the independence standards of the Committee and Mr. Bushnell is financially literate and has accounting or related financial management expertise as required by NYSE rules and satisfies the criteria of an "audit committee financial expert" under the Commission's rules.

-The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to, among other things: (i) the integrity of our financial statements; (ii) our compliance with legal and regulatory requirements: (iii) our independent auditors' qualifications and independence; and (iv) the performance of our internal audit function and independent auditors.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to, among other things: (i) the integrity of our financial statements; (ii) our compliance with legal and regulatory requirements; (iii) our independent auditors' qualifications and independence; and (iv) the performance of our internal audit function and independent auditors.